szholbarys/WeddingInvitation/README.md

 # WeddingInvitation
-i just make wedding invitation for my college and i use countdown timer)
+i just make wedding invitation for my colleague and i use countdown timer)